 Bottom-line Benefits

 Investing in accessibility and inclusion is not just the right thing to do, it can also be beneficial to the bottom line.
-Our sister company, the West Michigan Sports Commission, has found great success in emphasizing the area’s accessibility-friendly environment.
-In just the past few months, they’ve helped host wheelchair rugby, tennis and lacrosse tournaments here in town.
+Our sister company, the West Michigan Sports Commission, has found great success in emphasizing the area’s accessibility-friendly environment, and has helped host such events as wheelchair rugby, tennis and lacrosse tournaments here in town.

-The WMSC has also convinced Move United to host The Hartford Nationals in Grand Rapids in 2025 and 2026.
+The WMSC has also convinced Move United to host The Hartford Nationals in Grand Rapids in 2025 (July 11-17) and 2026 (date TBD).
 The nation’s largest and longest-running national sport championship event for youth and adult athletes with a physical disability, visual impairment or intellectual disability, The Hartford Nationals will bring upwards of 400 athletes and 150 coaches to Grand Rapids each year, generating an estimated economic impact of more than $4.2 million.

 That’s money spent in local hotels, restaurants, stores, attractions and other businesses – some of which will be invested back into even more accessibility features!